Bhanu-Kommula/Notes/Spring_Core/XML-Based-Config.md

     private String State;
     private int zipCode;

-and setter and getter methods to set and get the values and also one getAddress method which return all the values (dependencies together)
+and setter and getter methods to set and get the values, and also one getAddress method which returns all the values (dependencies together)

     //Employee.XML